 Dr Martens: Made In England

-Dr Marten boots mean a lot of different things, to different people.
-But for many, they have stood as a symbol of authenticity, individuality and freedom – a message that is today broadcasted up and down city streets all over the world.
+The name Dr Martens means a lot of different things, to a lot of different people.
+But for many, the name has stood as a symbol of authenticity, individuality and freedom – a message that is today broadcasted up and down city streets all over the world.
 That’s why Dr Martens Made In England collection is, perhaps the brand’s best kept secret.

 The factory originally only produced one shoe, the now iconic 1460 boot.
 Known for their comfort as they were originally designed as a more comfortable alternative to leather soled boots.
 Factory workers, policemen and postmen were among their main clientele.
 They were work boots, that gained a reputation for being comfortable and reliable.